 De novo transcriptome assembly from three biological replicates of strand-specific RNA-seq data from adult testes was performed using Trinity (r2012-06-08) with default parameters (Grabherr et al., 2011).
 The assembled RNA sequences were aligned to the mouse genome (mm9) with BLAT (Kent, 2002), and the alignments with more than 95% of sequence length mapped and fewer than 1% mismatches retained.

 We extracted novel junctions from Trinity (i.e., reads with [0-9]+M[0-9]+N[0-9]+M pattern in the CIGAR string of SAM output), and re-mapped all RNA-seq reads to these junctions, rescuing 1,402,444 reads in three replicates.
-Rescued reads were combined with TopHat alignments and used as input for transcriptome assembly.
+Rescued reads were combined with TopHat alignments and used as input for reference based assembly.

 We used Cufflinks v2.0.2 (Trapnell et al., 2010) with parameters of “-u -j 0.2 --min-frags-per-transfrag 40” to assemble transcripts.
-To join small transcript fragments caused by insufficient read coverage or overlapping repetitive elements, two different gap-joining distance cutoffs were used for the assembly of genes (“--overlap-radius 100”) and piRNA loci (“--overlap-radius 250”).
+To join small transcript fragments caused by insufficient read coverage or embedded repetitive elements, two different gap-joining distance cutoffs were used for the assembly of genes (“--overlap-radius 100”) and piRNA loci (“--overlap-radius 250”).
 We used Cuffcompare v2.0.2 (Trapnell et al., 2010) to annotate the 49,840 Cufflinks-assembled transcripts using parameters optimized for genic conditions (“--overlap-radius 100”).

 piRNA Precursor Transcript Annotation

 We combined transcripts from the two Cufflink assemblies with those from the Trinity assembly, producing 136,069 unique transcripts.
-Those transcripts with 100 ppm or 100 rpkm unique mapping piRNAs at any time point (10.5, 12.5, 14.5, 17.5, 20.5 and adult oxidized small RNA from testis) were selected for manual annotation.
+Those transcripts with 100 ppm or 100 rpkm unique mapping piRNAs at any time point (10.5, 12.5, 14.5, 17.5, 20.5 dpp and adult oxidized small RNA from testis) were selected for manual annotation.

 To refine the termini of the piRNA-producing transcripts, we supplemented the RNA-seq data with high-throughput sequencing of 5′ ends of RNAs bearing (5′)ppp(5′) cap structures (cap analysis of gene expression; CAGE) and of the 3′ ends of transcripts flanking the poly(A) tail (poly(A) site sequencing; PAS-seq).
 To provide independent confirmation of the 5′ ends of each piRNA-producing transcript, we used chromatin immunoprecipitation (ChIP-seq) of RNA polymerase II (pol II) and histone H3 bearing trimethylated lysine-4 (H3K4me3).
 Refinement of transcriptional starts required both a CAGE and a H3K4me3 peak to support the 5′ end of the transcript.
 When no H3K4me3 peak corroborated alternative transcription start sites proposed by the CAGE data, the alternative transcripts were merged with the fully substantiated transcript.